 Why Donate to a Tissue Bank and not a Specific Researcher?
 Tissue banks are funded to help coordinate the storage and distribution of tissue samples specifically for research on rare and developmental disorders.

 About the University of Maryland Brain & Tissue Bank (UMBTB)

-The Maryland Brain and Tissue Bank (MBTB) is an organization whose primary purpose is to obtain, preserve and distribute human cells, tissue and organs to researchers and scientists.
-They are directly affiliated with the NIH.
-The NIH strongly supports MBTB, a project that provides the materials needed to understand and treat rare disease.
+The University of Maryland Brain and Tissue Bank (UMBTB) is an organization whose primary purpose is to obtain, preserve and distribute human cells, tissue and organs to researchers and scientists.
+They are directly affiliated with the NIH (National Institute of Health).
+The NIH strongly supports UMBTB, a project that provides the materials needed to understand and treat rare diseases.

-The SWF is proud to be working with the MBTB and NIH toward a cure for SWS and also for the increased clinical trials need for capillary malformation and PWB.
+The SWF is proud to be working with the UMBTB and NIH toward a cure for SWS and also for the increased clinical trials need for capillary malformation and PWB.

-These two highly respected organizations are focused on advancing the cause and cure of rare diseases.
-They have registries of similar vascular malformation related diseases which give interested researchers a wider pool to investigate.
+UMBTB is a respected organization focusing on advancing the cause and cure of rare diseases.
+Registries of similar vascular malformation-related diseases give interested researchers a wider pool to investigate.
 The SWF believes this will increase the pace of discovery.

-These partnerships are advantageous to individual living with SWS and to the SWF because they understand rare diseases and the burdens that can impact daily life.
+Partnerships like this are advantageous to individuals living with SWS and to the SWF because UMBTB understands rare diseases and the burdens that can impact daily life.
 They make enrollment and securing tissue samples easy and understandable.
-More importantly, they both work closely with the NIH, and they care which is why signing up now is so important.
+More importantly, UMBTB works closely with the NIH, and they care which is why signing up now is so important.
 The UMBTB has been a leading organization in the initiative to collect and bank vital specimens from individuals living with a rare disease.
-Their friendly and knowledgeable staff are on hand 24 hours a day in the event of a surgery or sudden death where time is of the essence.
+Their friendly and knowledgeable staff are on hand 24 hours a day in the event of surgery or sudden death where time is of the essence.